CtrlK

 Actionability

-Highly actionable with concrete checklists, specific file path conventions, executable Mermaid diagram examples, exact quote formatting patterns, and copy-paste ready templates.
-The Task tool usage is clearly specified with implementation details.
+Highly actionable with concrete checklists, specific file path conventions, executable Mermaid diagram examples, exact quote formatting requirements, and copy-paste ready patterns.
+The multi-turn generation strategy includes specific Task tool usage and file naming conventions.

 3 / 3